-Course Credits Credit d listribution n of the course Eligibility criteria Pre-requisite of the course (if any) title & Code Lecture Tutorial Practical/ Practice Regression Analysis 4 3 0 1 Class XII pass with Mathematics knowledge of sampling distributions and matrix theory
+Course Credits Credit distribution of the course Eligibility Pre-requisite of title & Code Lecture Tutorial Practical/ Practice criteria (if any) Regression Analysis 4 3 0 1 Class XII pass with Mathematics knowledge of sampling distributions and matrix theory

 - Be able to carry out and interpret Correlation Analysis - Be able to carry out and interpret inference procedures for simple linear regression. - Know the simple and multiple linear regression models, and be able to state and explain the standard methods of estimation for these models.